Austin Adams (baseball, born 1991): 2018

 Adams began 2018 with Triple-A Syracuse.
 On April 22, the Nationals called him up to the major leagues.
 He pitched on April 25 in a 15-2 Washington win over the San Francisco Giants at AT&T Park in San Francisco, giving up a hit and a walk but no runs in one inning of work.
 On April 28, Nationals manager Dave Martinez brought him in to relieve left-hander Sammy Solis in the 10th inning of a game at Nationals Park in Washington, D.C., against the Arizona Diamondbacks with one out, runners on second and third, and the score tied 3–3.
 Martinez intended Adams to face right-handed utility player Chris Owings, who was waiting in the on-deck circle.
-However, Martinez made the mistake of making the pitching change before the public address announcer had announced Owings as the batter.
-With Adams in the game, Diamondbacks manager Torey Lovullo took advantage of Martinez's error by recalling Owings and sending left-handed outfielder Jarrod Dyson to the plate, forcing Adams to face a left-hander rather than a right-hander as Martinez had intended.
+However, Martinez made the mistake of making the pitching change before Owings had officially entered the game.
+With Adams in, Diamondbacks manager Torey Lovullo took advantage of Martinez's error by recalling Owings and keeping left-handed outfielder Jarrod Dyson in place, forcing Adams to face a left-hander rather than a right-hander as Martinez had intended.
 Adams walked Dyson to load the bases.
 With only one reliever – Carlos Torres – remaining in the Washington bullpen, Martinez left Adams in to face the next batter, center fielder A. J. Pollock, as well, and Adams also walked Pollock, forcing in what turned out to be the winning run in a 4–3 Diamondbacks victory.
 On April 29, the Nationals optioned Adams back to Syracuse.
 Adams was designated for assignment on April 30, 2019, following the selecting of Dan Jennings’ contract.

 Seattle Mariners

-On May 4, 2019, the Nationals traded Adams to the Seattle Mariners for left-handed minor-league pitcher Nick Wells and cash considerations.
-He was assigned to the Tacoma Rainiers.
-On May 13, he was called up to the major league roster.
+On May 4, 2019, the Nationals traded Adams to the Seattle Mariners for left-handed minor league pitcher Nick Wells and cash considerations.
+He was subsequently assigned to the Triple-A Tacoma Rainiers.
+On May 13, Adams was called up to the major league roster.
 He registered an ERA of 3.77 in 29 games.